Current Account in Finland

 Finland Current Account Chart

 |Bond Yield||0.28||3.70 %||May 13|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.5% in February compared to the previous month, contrasting the 0.4% fall in January.
+Consumer prices rose 0.1% in March compared to the previous month, down from the 0.5% rise in February.